Skip to Main Content

 • Scope of training data: AI tools can only produce based on the data they have been trained on, so it is important to understand what comprises the training data and the date ranges included.
 For example, as of 2023, ChatGPT 3.5 (free version) is only trained on content ingested from the open, non-paywalled Web through December 2021.

-• Reproducibility: Because generative AI tools such as ChatGPT and Gemini create new content based on their training data, the content it creates is not reproducible.
+• Reproducibility: Because generative AI tools such as Microsfot CoPilot and ChatGPT create new content based on their training data, the content it creates is not reproducible.
+In addition, because these tools create new content, you may find that multiple people using the same prompt at the same time will get different results.

-• Ethics, Privacy, etc.: There are numerous limitations related to ethics, privacy, bias, labor and intellectual property outlined on the Ethics and Privacy page and the Copyright page.
+• Ethics, Privacy, etc.: There are numerous limitations related to ethics, privacy, bias, labor and environmental impact outlined on the Ethics and Privacy page.

 Creative Commons License